CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 }
 ```

-Both cases above illustrate the benefit of supporting feature types and a feature hierarchy within the batch table.
+Both these cases illustrate the benefit of supporting feature types and a feature hierarchy within the batch table.

 ### Hierarchy